AlanFarias97/telus-challenge/EXECUTIVE_SUMMARY.md

 .\generate-keys.ps1
 ```

+This generates:
+- SSH keys (RSA-4096) for SFTP authentication
+- AES-256 encryption key for file encryption

 ### Step 3: Update Configuration
 Edit `docker-compose.yml` and set the encryption key from `sftp-keys/encryption_key.txt`:
 ```yaml
 SFTP_ENCRYPTION_KEY=<your-generated-key>
 ```

+**Tip:** The script shows the key to copy at the end.

 ### Step 4: Start Services
 ```bash